alchemmist/pinglo/README.md

 - Yellow dot when a command becomes `running` (`start`)
 - Green dot when the command finishes successfully (`done --exit-code 0`)
 - Red dot when the command finishes with a failure (`done --exit-code != 0`)
-- Simultaneous tracking of up to ten long-running commands
+- Simultaneous tracking of long-running commands
 - Deduplication by `cwd + command`: rerunning the same command in the same directory updates the same dot
 - Clearing all dots (`clear`)